The Freer family was well known in Galesburg,

 Funeral and burial

 Jennie's and Mary's bodies were sent back to

-Northern Railway.
+the Burlington Northern Railway).
 A group of friends

 met the train upon arrival.

-In Galesburg the Kimber &
+In Galesburg, the Kimber & West funeral home

 performed embalming and burial services.
 A double

 funeral was held on Monday after the fire at the First

 Presbyterian Church with

-officiated at Mary and Guy's wedding.
+had officiated at Mary and Guy's wedding.
 Burial was

 at the Hope Cemetery in Galesburg.

 many members of G.A.R.
-Post 45, of which Frank
+Post 45, of which Frank was a

 bells to those of the Presbyterian.